EVENTS

 Special Programs

-Evening tours, held from 6:00 to 7:00 p.m., provide a rare opportunity to experience the fully restored Legation in person, complementing the photographic record on display.
+These evening tours will provide a rare opportunity to experience the fully restored Legation in person, complementing the photographic record on display.
 Guests will also hear behind-the-scenes stories from the restoration project.